ryonakae/vscode-lm-proxy/README.md

 # LM Proxy

 An extension that enables external applications to access VSCode's GitHub Copilot capabilities through OpenAI and Anthropic compatible REST APIs, allowing you to leverage the power of GitHub Copilot outside of the VSCode environment.
+This extension utilizes the VSCode Language Model API (LM API) to communicate with the language models provided by GitHub Copilot.

 ---